QMCPACK/qmcpack/docs/hamiltonianobservable.rst

    - ``spin_integral="simpsons"``: Uses Simpson's 3/8 rule.
    - ``spin_integral="trapezoid"``: Uses the trapezoidal rule.
    - ``spin_integral="mc"``: Uses uniform Monte Carlo sampling to perform the spin integral.

+-  ``nsamples``: Determines number of points used to evaluate the integral.
+If using Simpson's or trapezoid rule, this will form a uniform grid between :math:`[0,2\pi)`, whereas if Monte Carlo sampling, these points will be uniform randomly distributed over the same interval.

 .. code-block::
   :caption: QMCPXML,caption=Magnetization density estimator (uniform grid).